-A. Resolved during current audit period Recommen- dation reference (no./year) Non-compliance / Controls improvementdeficiency (Rating / Licence obligation reference number and licence obligation 50 / Details of non-compliance or inadequacy of controls) Auditor's recommendation s recommendation Date resolved 02/20 22 46 C2 (76) Water Services Regulations 2013 - Regulation 65(1) The audit identified instances of incomplete records for three lots for which water services are being charged.
+A. Resolved during current audit period Recommendation reference (no./year) Non-compliance / Controls Improvement deficiency (Rating / Licence obligation reference number and licence obligation / Details of non-compliance or inadequacy of controls) Further action required (Yes/No/Not Applicable) Details of further action required (including current recommendation reference, if applicable) 02/20 22 46 (76) Water Services Regulations 2013 - Regulation 65(1) The audit identified instances of incomplete records for three lots for which water services are being charged.
 The licensee should update the records with the missing information.
-20/3/ 23 47 No. B. Unresolv red at end of current au dit period Recommen- dation reference (no./year) Non-compliance / Controls improvementdeficiency (Rating / Licence obligation reference number and licence obligation 81 / Details of non-compliance or inadequacy of controls) Auditor's recommenda Auditor's recommendation 03/20 22 46 B2 (129) Water Services Code of Conduct (Customer Service Standards) 2013 - Clause 26(6).
-The licensee must review its financial hardship policy at least once in every 5 year period and, as part of the review process, consult with relevant consumer organisations.
-The licensee needs to review its financial hardship policy which was last reviewed six years ago.
-Yes Complete the review of the policy that commenced in December 202417.
-Refer to Recommendation 05/202548.
+No. B. Unresolv ed at end of current au dit period Recommendation reference (no./year) Non-compliance / Controls Improvement deficiency (Rating / Licence obligation Auditor's recommendation Further action required (Yes/No/Not Applicable) Details of further reference number and licence obligation / Details of non- compliance or inadequacy of controls) action required (including current recommendation reference, if applicable)

-$^{^{80}}$ The reference number allocated to the licence obligation in the Water Compliance Reporting Manual.
+The reference number allocated to the licence obligation in the Water Compliance Reporting Manual.

-81 IbidAs above
+81 &lt;u>IbidAs above.

-Table $\underline{65}$: Status of recommendations addressing asset system deficiencies from the previous review
+Table $\underline{65}$ : Status of recommendations addressing asset system deficiencies from the previous review

-A. Resolved during current review period Recommen - dation reference (no./year) Process and policy deficiency / Performance deficiency (Rating / Reference number, Asset management process & effectiveness criterion / Details of deficiency) Auditor's recommendation Auditor's recommendation Date resolved 02/20 22 46 A3 (5.3) Asset Operations - Assets are documented in the asset register.
+A. Resolved during current review period Recommen - dation reference (no./year) Process and policy deficiency / Performance deficiency (Rating / Reference number, Asset management process & effectiveness criterion / Details of deficiency) Further action required (Yes/No/Not Applicable) Details of further action required (including current recommendation reference, if applicable) 02/20 22 46 A3 (5.3) Asset Operations - Assets are documented in the asset register.
 The condition assessment of sewerage assets is not undertaken on a regular basis.
 Update the sewerage assets structural condition on a regular basis.
-20/3/ 23 47 No B. Unresolv red at end of current revi ew period Recommen - dation reference (no./year) Process and policy deficiency / Performance deficiency (Rating / Reference number, Asset management process & effectiveness criterion / Details of deficiency) Auditor's recommendation Further action required (Yes/No/Not Applicable) Details of further action required (including current recommendation reference, if applicable) 03/20 22 46 A4 (9.1) Contingency Planning - Contingency Test the contingency plan for loss of power to the sewerage plant on a regular basis and at least every two years.
+No B. Unresolv red at end of current revi ew period Recommen - dation reference (no./year) Process and policy deficiency / Performance deficiency (Rating / Reference number, Asset management process & effectiveness criterion / Details of deficiency) · Auditor's recommendation Further action required (Yes/No/Not Applicable) Details of further action required (including current recommendation reference, if applicable) 03/20 22 46 (9.1) Contingency Planning - Contingency plans are documented, understood and tested to confirm their operability and to cover higher risks.
+The contingency plan for loss of power to the sewerage plant had not been tested for three years.
+Test the contingency plan for loss the sewerage plant on a regular bleast every two years.
 Yes - test the contingency plan.
-Refer to
+Refer to recommendation 05/2025 48.

-6.1.65.1.6 Performance summary
+5.1.6 Performance summary

-Auditors must assess a licensee's performance by assigning a rating to each licence obligation, asset management process and effectiveness criteria.82 The audit or review report must include a table listing the auditor's ratings (performance summary table).
+Auditors must assess a licensee's performance by assigning a rating to each licence obligation, asset management process and effectiveness criteria.
+82 The audit or review report must include a table listing the auditor's ratings (performance summary table).